jemmy512/book-notes/SE/refactoring-2.md

 * Motivation

-    One of the keys—if not the key—to good modular design is encapsulation.
+    One of the keys - if not the key - to good modular design is encapsulation.
 Encapsulation means that modules need to know less about other parts of the system.
-Then, when things change, fewer modules need to be told about the change—which makes the change easier to make.
+Then, when things change, fewer modules need to be told about the change - which makes the change easier to make.

     When we are first taught about object orientation, we are told that encapsulation means hiding our fields.
 As we become more sophisticated, we realize there is more that we can encapsulate.